chdalski/azure-training/src/azure-functions/1-7-working-with-logs.md

 Check out the [documentation](https://learn.microsoft.com/en-us/azure/azure-functions/functions-host-json) and create an allowlist, including only the _logs_ function.

 Start the function, after changing the settings, to see the log messages.
-Depending on how patient, or rather how impatient you are you might also want to update the cron schedule to run the function more often, or take a little break.
+Depending on how patient, or rather how impatient you are, you might also want to update the cron schedule to run the function more often, or take a little break.

 <details>
   <summary>💡 HINT</summary>